Mason Rudolph (American football): Pittsburgh Steelers (second stint)

 On March 13, 2025, Rudolph re-signed with the Steelers on a two-year, $8 million deal.

-During a Week 2 loss to the Seahawks, 31-17, Rudolph saw the field for the first time with the Steelers since the 2023 season when he relieved Aaron Rodgers late in the game.
+During a Week 2 31–17 loss to the Seahawks, Rudolph saw the field for the first time with the Steelers since the 2023 season when he relieved Aaron Rodgers late in the game.
 Rudolph completed both of his passing attempts for 12 yards.

 During Week 11 against the Bengals, Rodgers suffered a wrist injury at the end of the first half and was relieved by Rudolph in the second half.
 Rudolph finished the 34–12 victory completing 12-of-16 passes for 127 yards and a touchdown.
+Due to Rodgers' injury, Rudolph started the following week against the Chicago Bears, where he completed 24-of-31 passes for 171 yards, a touchdown, and an interception in the 31–28 road loss.

+Rudolph finished the 2025 season with 310 passing yards, two touchdowns, and two interceptions in five games and one start.
+The Steelers finished atop the AFC North with a 10–7 record and qualified for the playoffs as the #4-seed.
+During the Wild Card Round against the Texans, Rudolph relieved Rodgers at the end of the 30–6 loss and completed his lone pass attempt for two yards.